imLinguin/comet/docs/steamdeck/USAGE.md

 ## Installation steps

 1. Make sure you are logged into GOG on your launcher of choice.
-2. Download the latest release of Comet from [the latest release](https://github.com/imLinguin/comet/releases/latest) or [the latest GitHub Actions run](https://github.com/imLinguin/comet/actions/workflows/build.yml) labelled `comet-x86_64-unknown-linux-gnu` (a 64bit executable for Linux).
+2. Download the latest release of Comet from [the latest release](https://github.com/imLinguin/comet/releases/latest) labelled `steam-deck.zip`.
 3. Extract the downloaded archive to a desired place.
    > It is recommended to have the `comet` binary put into the `~/Documents` directory.
 Otherwise: choose any directory where your app of choice has access to.
+   > Ensure that the file is Executable in Properties > Permissions
 4. Open the `comet_shortcut.sh` file with Kate (right click on the file > Open with Kate), and edit the following values:
     - `gog_username`
         > Change the `username` value after `=` to your GOG username.
 If your name includes any special characters make sure to quote the username accordingly